-IGraph/M is a bit different from other igraph interfaces.
+IGraph/M is a bit different from the official igraph interfaces (for C, Python and R).
 Mathematica already has extensive graph theory and network analysis functionality, and IGraph/M does not aim to replace this.
 Instead it is meant to complement it and integrate with it, so functions from both systems can be used seamlessly together.
+It also provides many functions that are not present in the core igraph library.
 Thus it works directly with Mathematica’s

 IGraph/M comes pre-packaged and ready to use on Windows, OS X and Linux (64-bit Intel), as well as the Raspberry Pi computer.
 The code is open source and can be compiled on other platforms as well (such as 32-bit Windows).

-.paclet file form the GitHub releases page, and install it using the
+.paclet file from the GitHub releases page, and install it using the

 PacletInstall Mathematica function.
 For example, if